 For homeowners, one of the biggest headaches is appliance shopping, which often comes after an appliance breaks down for good.
 During the summer months (especially in hot states like Florida or Texas), an even bigger headache is finding out that your air conditioner needs replacing.
+However, when your air con is faulty, you’d like to think that you can rely on a Trane Comfort Specialist to help fix your problem.

 Here are five signs that you – as a homeowner or a renter – should look for to know if your air conditioner is on the decline and to make sure you stay cool in the hot summer months.